mark-akturatech/archon-c64/README.md

 The source uses some temporary memory addresses for multiple different purposes.
 For example `$BF24` may store the current color phase, a sprite animation frame or a sprite x position offset.

 To simplify code readability, we do not reuse temporary memory addresses.

+### Magic Numbers

+Where possible, all magic numbers will be replaced with a descriptive constant.

 ## Build